OutSystems/docs-odc/src/eap/configuration-management/private-gateway.md

 There are two components to the Private Gateways feature.

-* The server component, **Private Gateway**.
+* The server component, **Private Gateway** hosted and managed by OutSystems.
 There is one instance of Server Gateway for each stage in your organization.
 By default a Private Gateway is inactive and you activate it in ODC Portal.
-* The client component, **Cloud Connector**.
+* The client component, **Cloud Connector** installed and managed by you.
 You use the configuration generated on activating a Private Gateway to run Cloud Connector on system(s) in your private network(s).
 Your apps connect to the endpoints through a secure tunnel established between the endpoints and a Private Gateway.
 The Cloud Connector requires only outbound access to the internet in the private network(s) in which it's running.

 Common use cases include accessing data through a private REST API service, requesting internal services (SMTP, SMB, NFS,..), and [connecting to external databases](external-databases/intro.md) in private networks.